ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 4. At the back of the bizCard you will see a new link called __Person Action__.
 ![bizCard action](img/1_bizcard_action.png)

 5. Click on the __Person Action__ link.
-This will load a web application in a separate hidden window.
-An alert should display saying as much.
+This will load a web application in a separate hidden iframe.
+An alert will display notifying you of this.

 ### How it works